6 Strategies for Distributing your Film on the Web – Peter Broderick

 The following is a guest post by Marie-France Côté.

-Here’s some more expert advice to help you succeed in distributing your social projects:
+Here’s some expert advice from producer Peter Broderick to help you succeed in distributing your social-issue documentary projects:

-4- Include the educational market in your strategy: It’s easy to identify universities and schools that could be interested in the subject of your film.
-Have them pay $300 for public performance rights, and if they invite you to introduce the film, it should be all expenses paid (for you and/or the participants in your film).
+It’s easy to identify universities and schools that could be interested in the subject of your film.
+If they invite you to introduce the film, it should be all expenses paid (for you and/or the participants in your film).

-5- Hire someone to do outreach in social networks, ideally as soon as your film goes into production: This person will establish ties and partnerships with not-for-profit organizations, which are valuable allies for distributing and broadcasting your film.
+Ideally, do this as soon as your film goes into production.
+This person will establish ties and partnerships with not-for-profit organizations, which are valuable allies for distributing and broadcasting your film.

-7- If you want your content be distributed, be flexible and willing to consider other versions and formats, e.g., a thematically chaptered version of your film for schools and a one-hour version—a standard for international distribution.
+Allow yourself the option to produce other versions and formats, e.g., a thematically chaptered version of your film for schools and a one-hour version—a standard for international distribution.